kkhetarpal/Literature/RL/SuttonBartoSilver/MonteCarloMethods.md

 **Monte-Carlo Policy Evaluation**
 - **Goal**: learn value function v_{\pi} from episodes of experiences i.e. S1, A1, R1, S2, A2, R2, ...
 Sk ~ pi
-  * Look at the stream of experience and look at total discounted reward we got at each time step onwards
+  * Look at the stream of experience and look at total discounted reward we got at each time step onwards until the end of the episode
-  * The value function is nothing but the expected return v_{\pi} = E[Gt | St=s]
+  * The value function is nothing but the expected return `v_{\pi} = E[Gt | St=s]`
-  * In MC policy evaluation uses *empirical mean* return instead of the expected return
+  * In MC policy evaluation uses *empirical mean return* instead of the expected return

 - **First-Visit Monte-Carlo Policy Evaluation**
   * To evaluate a state s,